Fumapps/mps-literature-review/README.md

 This repository contains an language for multi-vocal literature review classification schemes.

-It also contains a concrete model `MvvmReview` for classifying ViewModel definitions.
+It also contains a concrete model `MvvmReview` for classifying MVVM design constructs and trade-offs.

 ## Setup